samirak93/analytics/_posts/2018-03-31-Deploy-bokeh-server-plots-using-heroku.md

 This is a small blog post, guiding you with steps to deploy a bokeh python server plot using Heroku.
 There are very little resources online, that outline these processes.
 The documentation is not very clear (least I found it confusing, when different people suggest different methods) and hopefully this blog provides a clear guideline.

-Assuming you've your serve plot ready to be deployed, let's begin by creating folders, in Github repository, that'd be required.
+Assuming you've your server plot ready to be deployed, let's begin by creating folders, in Github repository, that'd be required for heroku.
 My **herokuapp** GitHub repository has the following folders directory.

 myapp **(folder)**<br/>
    |<br/>